Frederick Rowbottom: Biography

-After graduating from Cambridge University, Rowbottom studied under Howard Jerome Keisler at the University of Wisconsin–Madison, earning his Ph.D. degree in 1964, with a thesis entitled Large Cardinals and Small Constructible Sets, under the supervision of Jerome Keisler.
+Rowbottom was educated at Glossop Grammar School (now Glossopdale School) in High Peak, Derbyshire, and King's College, Cambridge, where he graduated with a degree in mathematics in 1960.
+Upon leaving Cambridge, he studied under Howard Jerome Keisler at the University of Wisconsin–Madison, earning his Ph.D. degree in 1964, with a thesis entitled Large Cardinals and Small Constructible Sets, under the supervision of Jerome Keisler.
 With a recommendation from Georg Kreisel, he took a position at the University of Bristol in 1965, where he spent the rest of his professional career.

 He published a paper called "Some strong axioms of infinity incompatible with the axiom of constructibility" in the Annals of Mathematical Logic, 3 1971.
 This paper, together with his thesis, "showed that Ramsey cardinals were weaker than measurable cardinals, and that their existence implied the constructible real continuum was countable; he further proved that this followed also from weaker partition and two cardinal properties."
 The large cardinal notion of Rowbottom cardinals is named after him, as is the notion of a Rowbottom ultrafilter.

 Keith Devlin studied set theory under Rowbottom.
 In 1992 he and a student, Jonathan Chapman, wrote a textbook on topos theory, Relative Category Theory and Geometric Morphisms: A Logical Approach, published in Oxford Logic Guides, No. 16.
 Rowbottom retired in 1993 at the age of 55.

-Rowbottom died of heart failure in Hadfield, England, on 12 October 2009, aged 71.
+Rowbottom died of heart failure in Hadfield, Derbyshire, England, on 12 October 2009, aged 71.